 3. When will payment of weekly payments and medical expenses cease under the Statutory Benefits Scheme?

-Once you have claimed for statutory benefits, the insurer will pay weekly payments of compensation (if you are unable to work) and medical expenses for a period of six months.
+Once you have claimed statutory benefits, the insurer will pay weekly compensation payments (if you cannot work) and medical expenses for six months.

 Within those six months, usually around the four-month mark, the insurer will decide regarding the following: –